Recruiting, Selecting, and Retaining Direct Service Workers to Provide Self-Directed HCBS

 - You will have a budget plan.
 This tells you the amount of funds that you control to purchase your supports.
 These are the funds you use to pay your DSWs.
 Your assessment and planning process determines what your budget is.

 - States are required to provide information and assistance to people who use self-directed supports.
-This assistance might include helping to develop your person-centered service plan and budget plan, manage your services and workers, and perform your responsibilities as an employer.
+This assistance might include helping to develop your person-centered service plan and budget plan, direct your services, and manage your workers.

 - You might have a person-centered planner, service coordinator, supports broker, or some other person to help you.